 Besides the aces, you also keep track of the number of ten-value cards and low cards.

 According to this principle, mathematicians have developed various systems for blackjack, because here some cards have a greater influence on winning or losing than others.
 A single card played does not have much significance.
 The more cards are dealt, the more accurately you can calculate the chances of winning.

-The best known counting system is called "Hi-Lo„.
-The system offers the perfect blend of simplicity and accuracy.
-Thus, beginners have the greatest chances of winning.
-A number easier, but also not quite as accurate (and therefore profitable) is the "Red 7 Count" by blackjack author Arnold Snyder.
-There are also more complicated counts like the one by "Ken Uston".
+The best-known counting system is called "Hi-Lo".
+The system offers the perfect mix of simplicity and accuracy.
+This gives beginners the best chance of winning.
+One size simpler, but also not quite as accurate (and therefore more profitable) is the "Red 7 Count" by Blackjack author Arnold Snyder.
+There are also more complicated counts like the one from "Ken Uston"